n2ee/Wind-Tunnel-GUI-II/README.md

-# WindTunnel
+# WindTunnel II

 A data collection app.

+Closely related to the original, this version simplifies the data collection GUI to relflect the latest changes in the tunnel balance, with an eye towards migrating to flight hardware.

-The design is closely coupled to the wind tunnel hardware - it measures angle of attack, lift and drag on the airfoil platform, plus airspeed.
+The design is closely coupled to the wind tunnel hardware - it measures angle of attack and drag on the airfoil platform, plus airspeed.

-Airspeed and angle of attack inputs are via Phidget voltage sensors, while lift and drag are measured with strain gauges connected to Phidget voltage ratio sensors.
+Airspeed and angle of attack inputs are via Phidget voltage sensors, while drag is measured with strain gauges connected to Phidget voltage ratio sensors.

 The sensors are periodically polled, the values conditioned, and the results